Frequently Asked Questions

 Institutional aid is money awarded by Vanderbilt University.
 Most institutional aid is in the form of grants and scholarships.
 Federal aid is money awarded by the government in the form of grants, loans, and work study.

 No, students who apply for admission to Vanderbilt will receive the amount of need-based aid that their family qualifies for regardless of the decision plan.
-Students who apply under binding early decision plans and also apply for assistance through the College Scholarship Service (CSS) Financial Aid PROFILE will receive a tentative financial aid award notification, but final financial aid packages will not be mailed for all admitted students until on or around April 1.
+Students who apply under binding early decision plans and also apply for assistance through the College Scholarship Service (CSS) Financial Aid PROFILE will receive a tentative financial aid award notification, but final financial aid packages will not be mailed for all admitted students until around late March.
 For this reason, we encourage families who wish to compare financial aid packages with other schools to apply regular decision.